Related Posts

 2. Reduced risk of antibiotic resistance development: Peptides have a lower likelihood of developing resistance compared to traditional antibiotics.
 This is due to their unique mechanism of action and ability to target essential bacterial processes.

 3. Effectiveness against persistent forms: Peptide-based agents have shown promise in effectively targeting persister cells, which are highly tolerant to traditional antibiotics.
-By eradicating these persistent forms, peptide-based agents may provide more complete bacterial clearance.
+By eradicating these endless forms, peptide-based agents may provide more complete bacterial clearance.

 4. Potential for combination therapies: Peptide-based agents can be combined with traditional antibiotics to enhance treatment outcomes.
 This combination approach may synergistically improve bacterial eradication and reduce the risk of resistance development.